subhamviky/e2a-framework/README.md

 The generator agent is governed by E2A.
 The output is governed by E2A.

+The composed, cloud-native version of this pipeline — deployed as a Saga-governed service a developer triggers from one UI action — is documented in [docs/AIDLC_LANDING_ZONE.md](https://github.com/subhamviky/e2a-framework/blob/main/docs/AIDLC_LANDING_ZONE.md).

 ## 🚀 AI-SDLC Stack Extension (G2C, P0, A2C)

 The framework stack operationalizes four specialized disciplines across the modern AI software development life cycle: